Want Us To Contact You?

 40+ Years of Experience as a Trial Attorney and Negotiator in St. Charles and Lincoln Counties

 Attorney Wayne T. Schoeneberg has been practicing law for more than 40 years.
 As a result, you can trust that he’s seen it all; he’s honed his skills as both a trial lawyer and as a negotiator, and he will put this experience to use as he argues for mitigated or even dismissed charges.
-Attorney Schoeneberg is a results-driven attorney who provides clients with personalized attention.
-Especially when facing domestic violence charges, you may understandably be facing anxiety and uncertainty.
+Attorney Schoeneberg is a results-driven, domestic violence defense attorney who provides clients with personalized attention.
+When facing domestic violence charges, you may understandably be facing anxiety and uncertainty.
 Attorney Schoeneberg will be your trusted advisor who will soothe your fears and build a strategy around what result you are looking for.

 What Constitutes a Crime of Domestic Violence?